 Researchers now know that environmental risk factors and experiences contribute to the risk of developing bipolar disorder.
 These other factors that are associated with a greater risk of bipolar disorder include drug exposure (particularly to cocaine), sexual or physical abuse, head injury, preterm birth, and other types of stress.

-As noted in Healthline, a stressful event often serves as a trigger for onset of bipolar disorder.
+As noted in Healthline, a stressful event often serves as a trigger for the onset of bipolar disorder.
 These include the loss of a job or a sudden change in work or personal life.
-A major event, such as the death of a loved one is another trigger for the development of bipolar disorder.
+A major event, such as the death of a loved one, is another trigger for the development of bipolar disorder.
 The publication also noted that seasonal factors may be a contributor to developing the disorder, as the change from winter to spring, with the increasing hours of bright daytime sunshine, is known to affect the pineal gland, which, in turn, may influence the onset of the mania and depression of bipolar disease.

 What Factors Contribute to Higher Development?

-Numerous studies found that alcohol and drug use, and physical and sexual abuse are factors contributing to a higher development of bipolar disorder.
+Numerous studies found that alcohol and drug use and physical and sexual abuse are factors contributing to a higher development of bipolar disorder.
 For example, research published in Schizophrenia Bulletin notes that there is converging evidence of a prospective association between cannabis use and bipolar disorder.
-Researchers point out substance use and bipolar disorder have high rates of co-occurrence, and that cannabis is the drug most frequently used in bipolar disorder.
-Another finding is that cannabis use results in worse treatment compliance for bipolar disorder and more hospitalizations.
-There is also a cross-sectional link between misuse of substances and the adolescent onset of bipolar disorder.
-Researchers note that there may be an association between adolescent cannabis use and bipolar disorder in adulthood.
+Researchers point out that substance use and bipolar disorder have high rates of co-occurrence and that cannabis is the drug most frequently used in bipolar disorder.

 Researchers found that cannabis use among those with pre-existing bipolar disorder worsens manic symptoms and may also serve as a contributing factor to the start of manic-type symptoms in those with no evidence of pre-existing bipolar disorder.
-More men than women engage in harmful use of cannabis, and researchers found that cannabis “use in men may be much more important in the pathway to hypomania” (bipolar disorder).
+More men than women engage in the harmful use of cannabis, and researchers found that cannabis “use in men may be much more important in the pathway to hypomania” (bipolar disorder).

 Genetic Factors

 Is bipolar genetic?
 As with many disorders, both those pertaining to substance abuse and mental health disorders, numerous studies show that there are likely genetic underpinnings that may mean a predisposition toward bipolar disorder in some individuals whose family members have the disorder.
-Some studies with identical twins have found that the lifetime chance of one twin also developing bipolar disorder when the other twin has it range from 40 to 70 percent, while it’s 5 to 10 percent among close relatives.
+Some studies with identical twins have found that the lifetime chance of one twin also developing bipolar disorder when the other twin has it ranges from 40 to 70 percent, while it’s 5 to 10 percent among close relatives.

 According to the National Institute of Mental Health (NIMH), referencing data from the National Comorbidity Survey Replication (NCS-R), about 2.8 percent of U.S. adults have an experience with bipolar disorder in any given year.
 Furthermore, an estimated 4.4 percent will experience bipolar disorder at some point in their lifetime.
 First-degree relatives of those with bipolar disorder share an estimated 50 percent of genes.

 Researchers at the National Institutes of Health (NIH) say that irregularities that may be found in many genes could combine to increase the likelihood of someone developing bipolar disorder, although exactly how and when this occurs remains unclear.
 Just having a genetic predisposition to bipolar disorder doesn’t mean someone will wind up getting diagnosed with bipolar disorder.
-Also, being genetically predisposed to the disorder is not sufficient to trigger development of bipolar disorder, as other factors, including environmental, are likely necessary to do so.
+Also, being genetically predisposed to the disorder is not sufficient to trigger the development of bipolar disorder, as other factors, including environmental, are likely necessary to do so.

 The Unique Signs of Bipolar Subtypes